Summary

 Abortion

-Lawler opposes a federal ban on abortion.
-He is pro-life except in cases of rape, incest, or if the mother’s life is at risk.[33]
+Lawler opposes abortion except in cases of rape, incest, or if the mother’s life is at risk, but opposes a federal ban on abortion.[43]

 Congestion pricing